 I work online via secure video (or via telephone if necessary) meaning that you are able to remain in the comfort of your own home and safe time and money travelling to and from an office.

-I’m an integrative therapist which means I’ve trained in a number of different modalities including CBT, Person-Centered, Humanistic, TA (transactional analysis) and mindfulness and choose a combination of approaches based on my client’s needs at the time.
+I’m an integrative therapist which means I’ve trained in a number of different modalities including CBT, Person-Centered, Humanistic, Gestalt and mindfulness and choose a combination of approaches based on my client’s needs at the time.
 Having trained as a yoga teacher and mindfulness teacher I use meditation and mindfulness with clients as well if they would like.

 The sessions are your time.
 So we can talk, or not talk, and I certainly would never try to force you into talking about something you don’t want to.
 It’s a very client-led process whereby you get to explore what is troubling you, and I’ll feedback what I heard from you and ask questions which help you to think about what you’re experiencing from different perspectives to gain greater clarity and understanding of your situation and feelings.